XYZ-IBD: Benchmarking Robust 6D Object Pose Estimation under Real-World Industrial Complexity: Benchmarks

-As shown in Table~\ref{tab:pose_baselines}, for the 2D detection task, YOLOX~\cite{ge2021yolox}, trained on our synthetic training split, achieves over 77\% mAP on the real test set.
-In contrast, generic methods such as CNOS and SAM-6D, which are not trained on the specific objects, exhibit a significant drop in performance.
+As shown in Table~\ref{tab:pose_baselines}, for the 2D detection task, YOLOX~\cite{ge2021yolox} is trained on the training split of each dataset and tests on the test split for the same objects (seen objects), achieving comparable results across different datasets under this overfitting setup.
+However, for the unseen object detection methods, we directly deploy the pretrained model to inference on our dataset.
+CNOS and SAM6D show a clear drop compared to other BOP datasets.
+Specifically, SAM6D degrades by more than 33\% of the AP on average.
 These results highlight the increased difficulty of our dataset for 2D detection, due to heavy occlusion, repeated object instances, and strong surface reflections.
+We show a qualitative comparison in Figure~\ref{fig:visualization}.